criminal court

 Probation Department Report

-In making such a determination, the courts often rely on pre-sentence investigations by the probation agency and will consider their recommendations in the sentencing process.
+In making such a determination, the courts often rely on the probation agency’s pre-sentence investigations and will consider their recommendations in sentencing.
 Courts may also consider victim impact statements.

 Other forms of sentencing include incarceration in a prison, jail, or other detainment facilities.
-Probation allows a convicted person to be released but is subject to certain conditions such as mandatory drug testing, drug treatment, fines, and payment of victim restitution.
+Probation allows a convicted person to be released but is still subject to certain conditions, such as mandatory drug testing, drug treatment, fines, and payment of victim restitution.

 Post-Conviction Appeal